Letters to 2017

 To the Scullen graduates of 2013, which is this year's high school graduating class of 2017, congratulations!

 The Social Experience

-In evolving with the times of teaching Health Education, naturally I need to incorporate social media in an extension of my classroom.
-Online interaction keeps me in touch with thousands of students, past and present.
+In evolving with the times of teaching Health Education, I have continued to incorporate social media as an extension of my classroom.
+Online interaction keeps me in touch with thousands of other students, past and present.
 This portion of my website is dedicated to you, students of the past.

 You can find me on all outlets under my pen name: @ScottAmpersand.

 The goal is that my profiles exist as a model for safe and appropriate use of social media.